 When picking colors for your Thanksgiving mantel decor, choose warm, earthy tones that match the fall season.

-Rich shades like burnt orange, deep red, mustard yellow, and olive green make your space feel cozy and reflect the beauty of autumn.
+Rich shades like burnt orange, deep red, mustard yellow, and olive green, along with amber colored fall home decor ideas, make your space feel cozy and reflect the beauty of autumn.

 Adding neutral tones like beige, cream, or soft gray balances out the bolder colors and keeps the decor from feeling overwhelming.